NicalDai/MultiAVChatWeb/README.md

 ## NPM Deploy
 Open this Project by vscode,run 'npm  install -g live-server'  in Terminal

-Use vscode to open the project，npm in terminal to install ：'npm install -g live-server' using live-server
+Use vscode to open the project，npm in terminal to install ：`npm install -g live-server` using live-server